Laughter is the Best Medicine

 Here are two examples of people who took everyday problems and turned them around through laughter and play:

-As laughter, humor, and play become an integrated part of your life, your creativity will flourish and new discoveries for playing with friends, coworkers, acquaintances, and loved ones will occur to you daily.
-Humor takes you to a higher place where you can view the world from a more relaxed, positive, creative, joyful, and balanced perspective.
+As laughter, humor, and play become an integrated part of your life, your creativity will flourish and new opportunities for laughing with friends, coworkers, acquaintances, and loved ones will occur to you daily.
+Laughter takes you to a higher place where you can view the world from a more relaxed, positive, and joyful perspective.

 Resources and references